adobe-commerce/partner-day-accs/README.md

   Defines the providers required during the integration.
 The "key" field will reference the providers in other configuration files.
 The rest of the fields are descriptive.

-  For this specific lab, we will focus on creating a Commerce provider for sending events to App Builder.
-Although not used for this specific case, the starter kit also supports creation of backoffice providers for sending information from backoffice systems to Commerce.
+  In this lab, we will create a Commerce provider for sending events from Commerce to App Builder and a Backoffice provider that we will use to send information from from App Builder to Commerce.

 - `scripts/onboarding/config/events.json`

   Defines all the meaningful events that the integration needs to care about.

-For this lab, we'll focus on the `com.adobe.commerce.observer.sales_order_save_commit_after` event listed at the beginning of this file.
+  For this lab, we'll send the `com.adobe.commerce.observer.sales_order_save_commit_after` event listed at the beginning of this file from Commerce to the Commerce provider.
+Additionally, we'll have our App Builder app send the `be-observer.sales_order_shipment_create` at the bottom of the file to the Backoffice provider in response to UI button clicks.

+  For simplicity, the App Buider app sends events to the Backoffice provider in this lab, but a third-party back office system could instead send events to the Backoffice provider in a real-world scenario.

   If more events were required, we would specify them in this file.
 Although not used for this lab, the full starter kit also provides support for product, customer, and stock events.

 - `scripts/onboarding/config/starter-kit-registrations.json`

   Defines the required event registrations that will be created in App Builder.

-For this lab, the file has been configured so that only a registration for order events from Commerce will be created.
-When the registration is created, order save Commerce events will trigger runtime action code that we've added in the `actions/order/commerce` directory to save order data within the App Builder app.
+  For this lab, the file has been configured so that only registration for order events from the Commerce provider and a registration for shipment creation events from the Backoffice provider will be created.

+  When the registration for the Commerce provider event is created, order save Commerce events will trigger runtime action code that we've added in the `actions/order/commerce` directory to save order data within the App Builder app.

+  When the registration for the Backoffice provider event is created, shipment creation events will trigger runtime action code that we've added in the `actions/order/external` directory to send a shipment creation request to Commerce via REST API.

 - `scripts/commerce-event-subscribe/config/commerce-event-subscribe.json`

   Defines the event names and fields that must be subscribed to in Adobe Commerce.
 Information for the `com.adobe.commerce.observer.sales_order_save_commit_after` event that will be used in this lab is provided in this file.

+For the purposes of this lab, an additional onboarding script and configuration file have been added to automate configuration of an Adobe Commerce Webhook using a webhook subscription API available in ACCS.
+The configuration file for the webhooks onboarding script is

+- `scripts/commerce-event-subscribe/config/commerce-webhook-subscribe.json`

+  Defines the webhooks that must be subscribed to in Adobe Commerce.
+Configuration for an `observer.sales_order_place_before` webhook that will be used in this lab is provided in this file.

 Now it's time to realize the onboarding.
 Go to your terminal and run the following commands:
 ```bash